 In addition, although not reflected as a line item deduction on your statement, all of your investment options are professionally managed so there are also investment management fees that vary by investment option.
-You can find your Plans' investment option expense ratios on the website under the Online Prospectus or the Investment Options.
+You can find your Plans' investment option expense ratios on the website under the Online Prospectus section on the Investment information page.